Pay now without Registration/logging in!

 Beyond understanding the requirements of insurability, you’ll need to be able to educate your small business prospect on why they specifically might need commercial auto coverage.
 And that means understanding their business.
 We’ve talked about this before on the blog in “5 Ways to Win Over a Small Business Prospect” and “Why Successful Agents Don’t Sell to their Prospects,” but we’ll talk about it once more.

 Before you work to sell a prospect on commercial auto insurance, it’s important to understand why they, specifically, might need it.
 We recently wrote two posts on this subject, “Top 3 Industries in Need of Commercial Auto Coverage” and “Why Small Businesses Need Commercial Auto Insurance.”
 Both articles offer ample information for both agents and small business owners on commercial auto coverage including what it is, what it typically covers, and who might need it.

-Of course, PropertyCasualty360 is another source for a wealth of insurance-related information.
+Of course, PropertyCasualty360 is a source for a wealth of insurance-related information.
 In a recent article, “Two times that flood damage was not covered,” readers can learn about when flooding damage generally is and is not covered, as well as what to look for when shopping for the right policy.

 While much of the automotive-related insurance information available online is tailored to personal lines, much of it can be used in a commercial context.
 Simply offering local accident statistics using information from the National Highway Traffic Safety Administration (NHTSA) can help small business owners make informed decisions about the risks they face.

 Unlike some other forms of commercial insurance, commercial auto coverage is fairly straight forward.
 But it can still be a bit confusing to small business owners who are asking questions like, “why do I need this?”
 For those prospects, consider directing them back here to the AmTrust blog.